 You have deleted a file, how to undelete it?

 Undeleting a file using DiskTuna DFR Deleted File Recovery is easy.
 However it is important to stop using the drive, and you need to recover the files as quickly as possible.
 You can use the shareware version as it actually allows you to save your files.
-You can purchase a license after you have recovered your files.

-Or, want a free copy of DiskTuna DFR?
+Want a free copy of DiskTuna DFR?

 - Stop using the drive!